zeyad3ezzat/Classical-AI/README.md

-#in this repo we are implmenting two projects
+#in this repo you will find two projects :

-##8 Puzzle solver :
+## 8 puzzle solver:

 It's a simple game , we are solving through three algorithms BFS , DFS , A*